 Field experience in a classroom of a local middle school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 120 contact hours (6 hour per day, two days per week) over a ten week period.
-Prerequisites: EDU 404, 420, 465, EDR 410, and EDU 350.
+This field experience will consist of 60 contact hours (6 hours per day, one day per week OR 3 hours per day twice a week) over a ten week period.
+Prerequisites: EDU 404, 420, 465, EDR 410 and EDU 350.
 Concurrent enrollment: EDU 412, 4XX (Content Area Methods Course), and SPE 405.
 Each semester.